ridham-sawhney/flutter-API-and-email-sign-in-code/README.md

 * choose the endpoint that you want and paste the link in the link variable
 * you can add some features like the search, tab to choose the category of the app etc...

+## major Functionalitie
+The project uses :
+* Newsapi free account
+* email validator
+* firebase
+* firebase core
+* firebase auth
+* international phone input

+## Folders
+* Screens: 3 types of screen code individual for sign in , signup and API
+* models: classes to store details of news from API
+* reuseable widget to create widget code reusable
+* pages for article detail pages
+* services to connect to api
+* components to display newsAPI details
+* ∙ Title
+∙ Description
+∙ PublishedAt
+∙ Source of the news e.g. BBC
+∙ An image at the right side of the card